 COVID-19 Travel Advice

-Before travelling to/from Ireland, passengers should consult the Irish Government Department of Foreign Affairs website, for its latest travel advice and guidance.
+Before travelling to/from Ireland, arriving and departing passengers should consult the Irish Government Department of Foreign Affairs website dfa.ie and the Irish Government website gov.ie, for the latest travel advice and updates.

 COVID-19 Testing Facilities at Dublin Airport